DEFRA pushes ahead plans to ban Single-use plastic cutlery in England.

 Among other items, single-use plastic cutlery, plates and polystyrene trays are to be banned in England, the Government has confirmed to the BBC according to its report.

-Rumors of a ban on single-use plastics have been circulating for several months, however the BBC's report says the decision has been confirmed by the DEFRA (Department for Environment, Food and Rural Affairs).
+Rumours of a ban on single-use plastics have been circulating for several months, however the BBC's report says the decision has been confirmed by the DEFRA (Department for Environment, Food and Rural Affairs).

 This ban follows similar decisions taken by Scottish and Welsh governments, but it is unclear at this time, when it will come into effect.